 The first event was in September of 2001.
 It began when founder, Marc Monteson took action on an idea the Merchants of Flagler Association had for creating an event to help bring traffic to local businesses during the slow time of the year.
 He had traveled to downtown Orlando in the 1990’s to the Church Street Station “Lynx Jazz Festival” and thought that would work on Flagler Avenue with folks going from club to club.

 Jazz was first introduced to the ’Avenue’ in the form of ‘Jazz It Up On Flagler Avenue’ in January, 2000.
 It was a series of bi-monthly concerts at the Gazebo, at the corner of Pine and Flagler.
 This event was spear-headed by John and Barbara Vazquez, Anthony Bell and Dave Fernandez.
 The first two concerts featured Acousticon and Don Nedobeck.
 After these two shows, Marc was brought in to book some concerts that included Mark Hodgson with Noble ”Thin Man” Watts, Thom Chambers, Lawrence App and Sal Ronci with Linda Cole.

-Flagler Avenue artist Samuel Ruder donated his Jazz Boat piece that was used on posters and T-shirts.
+Flagler Avenue artist Samuel Ruder donated his jazz boat piece that was used on posters and T-shirts.
 That same design went on the first two New Smyrna Beach Jazz Festival posters and T-shirts.
 ‘Jazz It Up On Flagler Avenue’ ran until April of 2002.